Skip to content

 Helen Jun

-Helen is a fifth-year PhD student.
+Helen is a PhD student on internship.
 She identifies as a 1.5 gen Korean American immigrant, and her research interests include Asian American and Asian international identity, racial trauma, and coping.
 Her clinical interests include complex trauma, racial trauma, and religious trauma.
 (Publications: 1, 2, 3)

 Melanie